The digital world changes quickly, so share your thoughts on which apps should or shouldn’t be recommended!

 - GasBuddy (iOS, Android, free) shows nearby gas stations and possible supply shortages.
 GasBuddy is the most popular gas price app, with more than ten times as many downloads as competitors, and since the information is crowd-sourced, having as many people updating prices is important.

-- Life360 (iOS, Android, free with paid versions) is similar to Apple’s built-in “Find My” app for shared location tracking in Google Maps.
+- Familo (iOS, Android, free with paid version) is similar to Apple’s built-in “Find My” app for shared location tracking in Google Maps.
 What sets this app apart is that you can set up alerts to know when family members arrive to certain places, such as kids arriving home from school.
-Higher paid tiers include emergency roadside assistance, towing, and a nurse advice line.
+One person buying a paid subscription includes unlimited tracking and sharing of location for all your friends and family.

 - Knots 3D (iOS, Android, $6) shows you how to tie over 150 knots, including uses and history.
 Organized by type, like camping, fishing, and pioneering, with 3D animations of each knot so it’s easy to learn and visualize how each is tied.